floor12/yii2-metamaster/README.md

 Usage
 ------------

 Its possible to use in any place of your app.
-Just user setters and then call the `register(View $view)` method with View object passed into it.
+Just use setters and then call the `register(View $view)` method with View object passed into it.

 Allowed setters:
 ```php